What Is a Router? Here’s Why You Need It for Internet

 Universal Plug and Play (UPnP)

 UPnP allows all networked devices and apps to discover each other.
-For example, this protocol will enable you to connect a discoverable printer that is accessible by other devices on the local network—no manual configuration needed.
+For example, this protocol will enable you to connect a discoverable printer that is accessible by other devices on the local network—no manual configuration is needed.
 These devices can communicate through Ethernet, Wi-Fi, Radio Frequency Identification (RFID), and Bluetooth.

 This feature is typically enabled by default, but you can toggle it off through the router’s interface.